A peer-led safety process

 A process is also described for how the RDO Safety Circle can aid in handling conflicts and issues when necessary.
 If you are dealing with a situation that can’t be resolved between the people involved, see Requesting assistance from the safety Circle below.

 We encourage our members to approach all challenging moments, whether they are related to conflict or not, with compassion, understanding, and equanimity.

 Below is a non-exhaustive list of behavior we consider harmful or otherwise unwelcome within our community.

-- Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, pregnancy status, veteran status, political affiliation, marital status, body size, age, race, national origin, ethnic origin, nationality, immigration status, language, religion or lack thereof, or other identity marker.
-This includes anti-Indigenous/Nativeness and anti-Blackness.
+- Derogatory comments related to gender, gender identity and expression, sexual orientation, mental or physical ability, neuro(a)typicality, physical appearance, pregnancy status, veteran status, political affiliation, marital status, body size, age, race, national origin, ethnic origin, nationality, immigration status, language, religion or lack thereof, or other identity marker.

 - Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, prescribed medications, parenting, relationships, and employment.